ComScore

 • Why I Love It: beginner-friendly, vegetarian, special occasion-worthy

-If you only ever have cabbage plain and boiled, we beg you to branch out.
+If you only ever have cabbage plain and boiled, I beg you to branch out.
 The underrated veggie is transformed into something spectacular when charred, but nutty brown butter, spicy harissa and a touch of brown sugar take it way over the top.
+"It starts on the stovetop and finishes in a hot oven, which gives it a fully cooked interior, a stunningly scorched surface and a powerful kick," recipe creator Michal Korkosz notes.

 36. Crispy Roasted Potatoes with Zhoug and Zesty Yogurt